CScharer/full-stack-qa/docs/work/20251231_DEPENDENCY_MANAGEMENT_STATUS.md

 ---

-**Actions** (after decision):
+**Actions**:
-1. Create new file `.github/workflows/codeql-analysis.yml`
+1. ✅ Created new file `.github/workflows/codeql-analysis.yml`
-2. Use the CodeQL configuration template provided in section 2.5
+2. ✅ Used the CodeQL configuration template from section 2.5
-3. Configure for all languages: Java, JavaScript/TypeScript, Python
+3. ✅ Configured for all languages: Java, JavaScript/TypeScript, Python
    - **Note**: CodeQL uses `javascript` as the language identifier, which automatically covers both JavaScript AND TypeScript files
    - The configuration `language: ['java', 'javascript', 'python']` will scan Java, JavaScript, TypeScript, and Python
-4. Set up weekly scheduled scan (Sundays at 14:00 UTC = 08:00 CST / 09:00 CDT)
+4. ✅ Set up weekly scheduled scan (Sundays at 14:00 UTC = 08:00 CST / 09:00 CDT)
-5. **If Option A**: Copilot Autofix will be enabled automatically (no additional config needed)
+5. ✅ **Option A Selected**: Copilot Autofix will be enabled automatically (no additional config needed)
-6. **If Option B**: No additional action needed (Copilot Autofix can be disabled via repository settings if desired)
-7. Save and commit changes
+6. ⏳ Save and commit changes (ready for commit)
-8. Manually trigger the workflow via GitHub Actions UI
+7. ⏳ Manually trigger the workflow via GitHub Actions UI (after commit)
-9. Wait for analysis to complete (10-30 minutes)
+8. ⏳ Wait for analysis to complete (10-30 minutes)
-10. Review results in Security tab
+9. ⏳ Review results in Security tab

 **Verification**:
 - [ ] CodeQL workflow runs successfully